teagic/SelfLLM-LLaMA3/README.md

 ```
 - The trained model weights can be used directly.

-- distill.pth — Uses SFT.pth as a base for training.
+- distill.pth — Use SFT.pth as a base for training.

-- distill_long.pth — Uses SFT_1024.pth as a base for training.
+- distill_long.pth — Use SFT_1024.pth as a base for training.

 ### Reasoning code：eval_model.py